Continuous integration for Android projects

 Build once, run many times

 will always run the entire build process from the start.
-Using CircleCI, we could build the entire application and tests once, pass the artifacts down to following jobs, and simply run the tests on the emulators.
+Using CircleCI, you could build the entire application and tests once, pass the artifacts down to following jobs, and simply run the tests on the emulators.
 This process could potentially save several build minutes per job run.

 adb install app/build/outputs/apk/debug/app-debug.apk